soderlind/wp-loupe/README.md

 ## Installation

+> For now you must install the plugin manually, from the command line, using `git` and `composer`.

 To install WP Loupe, you need to clone the repository into your plugins folder and run composer install.
 Here are the steps:

 ```bash